 This result comes from the definition of sub-Gaussian random variables \cite{zhang2011adaptive}, which contain Gaussian random variables as a special case. \item At any scale s, we assume $\alpha_s \in \R^n$ to be the set of weights that provides best possible approximation to y (in terms of approximation accuracy).
 Hence $Support(\alpha_s) = \{j: \alpha_s(j) \neq 0\}$ (denoted as $S(\alpha_s)$) can be computed by algorithms such as pivoted-QR decomposition (if needed).
-Therefore, the set $\{b^j_s: \alpha_s(j) \neq 0\}$ obtained from such an algorithm, forms a basis for the approximation space at scale s. \item Analogus to $\alpha_s$, we use $\beta_s \in \R^n$ to denote an alternate representation of model weights ($\Theta_s $) used in the previous section.
-In essence, $\beta_s$, consists of the same weights as in $\Theta_s$, however, it also contains 0 in place of weights for functions that were not chosen to be a part of $B_s$ (justifying the dimensionality n of $\beta_s$). \end{enumerate}
+Therefore, the set $\{b^j_s: \alpha_s(j) \neq 0\}$ obtained from such an algorithm, forms a basis for the approximation space at scale s. \item Analogous to $\alpha_s$, we use $\beta_s \in \R^n$ to denote an alternate representation of model weights ($\Theta_s $) computed by the multiscale approach.
+In essence, $\beta_s$, consists of the same weights as in $\Theta_s$, however, it also contains 0 in place of weights for functions that were not chosen to be a part of $B_s$ (justifying the dimensionality of $\beta_s$ as n). \end{enumerate}

 Here $\alpha_s$ and $\beta_s$ are defined for the purpose of algorithmic analysis.
 In practice, we continue to work with $\Theta_s$ as demonstrated in the previous section.
 Now, we begin with the single scale analysis of our proposed approach.
 This is followed by a detailed multiscale analysis before we move onto the results section.